-A duvet is generally referred to as a type of bedding made from a cloth sewn to form a large soft flat bag.
+A good duvet is generally referred to as a type of bedding made from a cloth sewn to form a large soft flat bag.
 This bag is filled with soft materials like down, feathers, wool, or synthetic fiber.
 The word duvet arrives from the French for down, and down is the most popular filling used for duvets available among all other alternatives.

 It has become a little harder to define duvet because some use the word interchangeably with the comforter.
 In fact, some dictionaries include the word comforter in the entry, as a synonym.
 But in fact, the two pieces of bedding are not the same.

-A duvet cover is a protective layer that comes with a closure to protect the duvet.
+A duvet covers is a protective layer that comes with a closure to protect the duvet.
 A duvet cover not only changes the look of your bed quickly, but they are easy to remove and wash.

 To protect or to create a new look, one can place duvet or comforter inside a duvet cover.